zacmarch/CP3402_LearningJournal_ZM/Prac02.md

 * Learning through doing: 10hrs

 ## Content Insights
-* I found joomla to be very difficult to work with and completing a simple website to an immense amount of time.
+* I found joomla to be very difficult to work with and completing a simple website took an immense amount of time.
 The interface seems to be very unintuitive and many hours were spent crawling through forums to solve simple design issues.

 ## Career or Employability insights
 I found that designing a website with Joomla is a very difficult task for someone who is not familar with the CMS's interface.
 I began this task with with an idea that was beyond the realms of possibility and wasted many hours trying to build a website that I did not have the skills to build.
 This has shown me that time management skills are very important and I need to be better at constructing plans and prioritising tasks when doing projects.